p0sel0k/evolved.lua/README.md

 Use the [`evolved.remove`](#evolvedremove) function to remove fragments from an entity.
 If the entity doesn't have some of the fragments, they will be ignored.
 When one or more fragments are removed from an entity, the entity will be migrated to a new chunk, which is a structural change.
 When you want to remove more than one fragment, pass all of them as arguments.
 Do not remove fragments one by one, as this will cause a structural change for each fragment.
 The [`evolved.remove`](#evolvedremove) function will ignore non-alive entities, because post-conditions are satisfied (destroyed entities do not have any fragments, including those that we want to remove).

 To remove all fragments from an entity, use the [`evolved.clear`](#evolvedclear) function.
-This function will remove all fragments at once, with causing only one structural change.
+This function will remove all fragments at once, causing only one structural change.
 The [`evolved.clear`](#evolvedclear) function does not destroy the entity, it just removes all fragments from it.
-The entity after this operation will be empty, but it will be still alive.
+The entity after this operation will be empty, but it will still be alive.
 You can use this function to clear more than one entity at once, passing them as arguments.
 The function will ignore empty and non-alive entities.

 To destroy an entity, use the [`evolved.destroy`](#evolveddestroy) function.
 This function will remove all fragments from the entity and free the identifier of the entity for reuse.
 The [`evolved.destroy`](#evolveddestroy) function will ignore non-alive entities.
 To destroy more than one entity, pass them as arguments.